abs-lang/abs/docs/introduction/why-another-scripting-language.md

-Far for bashing Bash (pun intended) or the generic [shell command language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html), we believe there should be a more straightforward alternative to automating tasks, something that [Bash excels at](https://www.quora.com/What-are-the-main-advantages-of-Bash-as-a-programming-language): if there's reason why the pragmatic Python or the elegant Ruby haven't been able to overcome Bash as the *de-facto* standard for shell scripting, that would be the inner simplicity of bash.
+Far for bashing Bash (pun intended) or the generic [shell command language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html), we believe there should be a more straightforward alternative to automating tasks.

+We believe the pragmatic Python or the elegant Ruby haven't been able to overcome Bash as the *de-facto* standard for shell scripting because of the [inner simplicity of Bash](https://www.quora.com/What-are-the-main-advantages-of-Bash-as-a-programming-language).
 Running programs in parallel, interacting with the underlying system, ease of portability...   ...these are quick and easy wins when you're writing those `.sh` files.

-As both general-purpose programming languages fans and shell lovers, we believe there could be an alternative where a programmer would combine the syntax and flexibility of general-purpose languages (Python, Ruby and JS, to name a few) with the benefits of Bash.
+We believe, though, there could be an alternative where a programmer would combine the syntax and flexibility of general-purpose languages (Python, Ruby and JS, to name a few) with the benefits of Bash.